sematext/docs/docs/logs/faq.md

 specifying your local timezone, like this: 2016-01-30T14:00:00.000Z – this timestamp actually represents 14:00 in UTC.
 However, if it 14:00 in your timezone, which is 1 hour ahead of UTC, that means that 14:00 UTC is actually 1 hours in the future.
-Currently, Logsene does not display logs that have timestamps in the future, but it does accept them, and shows them when those timestamps stop being in the future.
+Currently, our Logs Management App does not display logs that have timestamps in the future, but it does accept them, and shows them when those timestamps stop being in the future.

-Another possibility why you are not seeing your logs is that their structure clashes with the structure of your existing logs in the same Logsene app.
-For example, if you have sent logs with field "priority" as integer field then Logsene will expect all future values of "priority" field to be integers.
+Another possibility why you are not seeing your logs is that their structure clashes with the structure of your existing logs in the same logging app.
+For example, if you have sent logs with field "priority" as integer field then Sematext's Logging Platform will expect all future values of "priority" field to be integers.
 Sending a string value in a "priority" field will fail.
 Note that you *can* change the underlying field "mapping" at any time - see elsewhere in this FAQ.